pcinfogmach/Wpf.Localization/README.md

 change locale easily with command and commandproperty or with nextlocalecommand or directly through code

 need to add a "Locale" Folder to your project

+is static class so you can interact with it from anywhere in your code inckuding through a viewmodel.